ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 </ion-buttons>
 ```

-Be sure to update the `components` object appropriately where we define the component.
+Be sure to update the list of components where we import them.

 Now when we navigate from the `TeaListPage` page to the `TeaDetailsPage` page, the current `IonRouterOutlet` creates a navigation stack and knows that we have a page to go back to.
 It thus renders a back button in the toolbar for us (remember, iOS has no hardware back button so you need to deal with this in software).